 If you need an explanation about why Cindy Crawford is on a list of top ’80s bombshells, you should probably crawl out from whatever rock you’ve been living under.
 Arguably the most famous model of all time, Crawford was her high school’s valedictorian and had a scholarship to study chemical engineering at Northwestern University.
 But she was also one of the most beautiful people alive, and after one quarter, dropped out of school to pursue modeling.
 With her perfectly placed beauty mark right above her lip, she soon took the fashion world by storm, and a 1988 appearance in Playboy helped cement her as one of the most recognizable faces on the planet.

 The end of the decade didn’t slow Crawford’s career one bit — she became the face of Pepsi in the early ’90s and even stunned dressed as George Washington on the cover of George Magazine.
 Crawford retired from full-time modeling in 2000, and these days focuses on her philanthropic work.
 She’s on the celebrity board of the Ronald McDonald House, and the honorary committee of the California Wildlife Center.
-A bombshell with a heart of gold.
+A bombshell with a heart of gold who is 57.

 The daughter and niece of prolific TV and Broadway producers, Phoebe Cates seemed destined from birth to become an actor.
 And as is appropriate for one of the ’80s biggest bombshells, she got her career off to a bang.
 Who could forget Cates’ character in 1982’s Fast Times at Ridgemont High emerging from a swimming pool, dripping wet in a sexy red swimsuit, before engaging in what Rolling Stone called the “most memorable bikini drop in cinema history?”